tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 The size already did that.

-## Recovery becomes boring
+## Crash recovery becomes simple

+Now go back to the failed 200 GB download.

-Suppose I have a directory full of garbage names:
+I have a directory full of anonymous temporary files:

 ```text
 tmp-a91c